by Evan B. Howard

 Regarding socio-political discernment a few sources are worthy of mention.
 Libanio’s work is a classic, very worthy of reading.
 Holland/Henriot and Liebert’s “Linking Faith and Justice” summarize a development among Jesuits as well as religious Catholics in general regarding a social analysis pastoral cycle practice that developed from the Base communities and other related folks.
 Very helpful.
 Liebert’s article is the most current development of the practice.
 Jon Sobrino, of course is always excellent and his article on following Jesus as discernment is wonderful.
 Brackley is a helpful exploration of Ignatian discernment with social justice sensitivities and Wink is — well Wink is classic Wink here with a sensitivity to discernment.

 A couple of other notes.
 The charismatic world has developed their own literature on discernment.
 As one might expect, the need is great in this environment.
 Ryle has often been mentioned among charismatics as a helpful guide.
-A personal note – I was a pastor of the Vineyard Christian Fellowship of San Francisco during most of my doctoral studies.
+Less known, more academic, but very helpful is Parker’s exploration.
+A personal note — I was a pastor of the Vineyard Christian Fellowship of San Francisco during most of my doctoral studies.
 I was reading Jonathan Edwards, burying myself in discernment literature, and experiencing the Toronto Blessing all at the same time.
 I devote the last chapter of Affirming the Touch of God to an evaluation of the Toronto Blessing from the perspective of discernment theory.

 Another theological exploration of discernment that is interesting is McIntosh’s work.
 He has a strong sense of the aesthetic.
 Finally I might mention Dick Anthony and company.
 I discovered this book long ago when I was doing research on the “New Age” movement.
 Then when I chose discernment as the topic of my dissertation I realized that this work was a classic reflection on discernment from a “new age” perspective.